chrismcfee/esshader/README.md

 Requirements:
 -------------
-In order to build esshader you will need the GLFW and OpenGL ES 2.0 development headers installed on your system.
+In order to build esshader you will need the GLFW, OpenGL ES 2.0 development headers and SOIL installed on your system.
 The program can also be demanding on GPU hardware, so the more powerful GPU you have, the better.

 Installation: